 Every single time, I see in the comments people who have entirely missed the point.
 The point is how you will get through a situation alive.
 For some reason, every preparedness article that mentions an event ends up splitting into two different discussions.
 The two conversations aren’t even apples and oranges because those are both similar enough to be fruits.
 They’re like apples and pogo sticks.
 They couldn’t be further apart.

 In some ways this is harmless.
-But in other ways – for example, if you don’t bother learning everything you can about surviving a certain type of situation because of a conspiracy theory about it – it is delusional and life-threatening.
-You have to stop getting hung up on small details like whether the guy who got shot by the cops deserved it or was a saint.
-I can write a 4000-word article loaded with research and information, and there is always someone in the audience who finds one line and says, “Well, clearly you have no idea what you’re talking about because you said the earth is round when it’s obviously flat.”
+But in other ways it is delusional and life-threatening.
+For example, if you don’t bother learning everything you can about surviving a certain type of situation because of a conspiracy theory.
+You have to stop getting hung up on small details.
+Like, whether the guy who got shot by the cops deserved it or was a saint.
+I can write a 4000-word article loaded with research and information.
+But, there’s always that one who finds one line and says, “Well, clearly you have no idea what you’re talking about because you said the earth is round when it’s obviously flat.”

 Then there are the people who say that they shouldn’t have to do a certain thing in order to survive.
 Of course, you shouldn’t have to.
-But you have to read the situation and decide what you are going to put first, your life or your right to further enflame the angry mob.
+But you have to read the situation.
+Then decide what you are going to put first, your life or your right to further enflame the angry mob.

-You have to decide if your lofty moral imperatives are really worth dying for and if they are, then, by all means, get blown away by the cops that want to pry the gun from your cold, dead fingers.
-As for me, I’ll hand mine over then go scuba diving in the lake hoping a waterproof container fell out of a boat with someone else’s unregistered firearms.
+You have to decide if your lofty moral imperatives are really worth dying for.
+And, if they are, then, by all means, get blown away by the cops that want to pry the gun from your cold, dead fingers.
+As for me, I’ll hand mine over.
+Then I will go scuba diving in the lake hoping a waterproof container fell out of a boat with someone else’s unregistered firearms.

-I intend to live to fight another day.
-I’m going to choose my battles strategically.
+I intend to live to fight another day and I will choose my battles strategically.
 I’m not going to be so blinded by my devout belief in a particular conspiracy that I’m unwilling to accept that I’ve got a situation on my hands that I must deal with immediately.
-I’m not going to be so naive that I refuse to put the safety of my loved ones before the “rights” I wish to stubbornly assert.
+And, I’m not going to be so naïve that I refuse to put the safety of my loved ones before the “rights” I wish to stubbornly assert.
 And friends, I get it.
 I am stubborn.
 It stings if I have to take a step back in a confrontation, but it’s probably not going to kill me.